francescor/wirego/README.md

 It requires Wireguard VPN  https://www.wireguard.com/install/ of course.

+Script is made with the idea of having only one wireguard profile active at a time: so when you turn up a new profile, the active one is taken down.

 # Installation

 Just download `wirego` and save it in a directory of your $PATH, e.g.